Children & Youth

 We look forward to seeing children and youth resume classes on Sunday, Sept 24, our tentative start date.
 Please return completed registration forms to Suzanne Di Piazza’s mailbox, near William’s Hall.
-More information to follow in mid-September.
 If you would like to volunteer for this ministry please connect with Suzanne.
 We look forward to a fun, spirit filled year of growing in Christ!

 Parents requiring privacy to soothe or feed babies will find a rocking chair behind the name tag board in the narthex.
-This will accommodate infant needs, while allowing parents to see and hear our service.
+We aim to accommodate infant needs, while allowing parents to see and hear our service.

 Activity Bags are available in the narthex.
 They are meant to supplement, not replace, age-appropriate participation in the service.
 Bags are loosely organized into age groups, including quiet toys for toddlers.
 Children are encouraged to take consumable materials home, and replace the bags.

 St. John's believes that our youth can learn and play, while serving others.
-We are seeking interest and participation from youth and adults, so that we can provide service and learning opportunities about twice each month.
+We are seeking interest and participation from youth and adults, so that we can provide service and learning opportunities throughout the year.
 Interested?
 Contact our parish office, 989-631-2260 or firstname.lastname@example.org.

 Camp Chickagami is the family camping ground of our Diocese of Eastern Michigan.
 Located on Lake Esau in Presque Isle, it's a place of friendship, love, diversity and acceptance.
 It serves as a place of retreat and discovery, fostering a deeper relationship with Jesus and a clearer understanding of our tasks as Jesus' disciples.
 The following opportunities are typically available each summer: swimming, singing, boating, worship, no cooking...
 Can be a stand-alone camping time, or a great option for those who may have a camper registered for one of the youth camps.